ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 **CTA Button:** "Request Estimate"
 **CTA Link:** /contact

-### How Pricing Works Section
+### Why These Rates Section

 **Section Title:**
-How Pricing Works

-**Card 1: Start Small**
-Every project starts with a 15-minute fit check.
-Then choose: a €1,200 fixed-scope starter build to test working together, or jump straight to hourly work.

-**Card 2: Hourly for Flexibility**
-Most ongoing work uses hourly billing at €75/hour.
-This works well for AI systems, feature development, or projects where requirements evolve.
-Billed weekly.

-**Card 3: Scale to Complete Systems**
-Once we've worked together on smaller projects, we can take on complete system builds.
-These start at €4,500 and scale based on architecture complexity.

-### Why This Pricing Section
+Why These Rates

 **Content:**
-I'm transparent about where I am in my career.
-I've built production systems with multi-tenant architecture, AI logic, and real integrations.
-But I'm still building my client portfolio.
-This pricing reflects strong technical skills without charging senior consultant rates for business process consulting I'm still learning.
+I'm transparent about my experience level.
+I've built production systems with multi-tenant architecture, AI integrations, and real deployments.
+I know how to design data models, handle webhooks with retry logic, and integrate Claude AI with streaming responses.

+What I'm still learning: scoping complex projects perfectly and business process consulting.
+That's why €75/hour reflects strong technical execution without charging senior consultant rates.

+As I build case studies, rates will increase.
+Work with me now for technical quality at fair pricing.

 ### Common Questions Section

 **Section Title:**
 Common Questions

-**Q: Why no price brackets?**
-A: Brackets create confusion and clients anchor to the low end.
-Fixed prices and "starting at" language set clear expectations.

-**Q: What's included in the €1,200 starter build?**
-A: A working automation, API integration, or AI tool delivered in 1–2 weeks.
-Scope is defined upfront.
-Source code and handoff session included.

-**Q: Why €75/hour instead of €50 or €120?**
-A: €75 reflects strong technical execution without charging for senior consulting experience I don't have yet.
-As I build client case studies, rates will increase.
+**Q: How do we start working together?**
+A: Book a free 15-minute fit check.
+We'll discuss your project, confirm we're aligned, and I'll send you a clear proposal or scope document within 24 hours.

 **Q: Do you offer ongoing support?**
 A: Yes, at €75/hour.
 Billed based on actual hours used each month.

 **Q: Can you handle complex systems?**
 A: Yes.
 I've built multi-tenant systems, AI agents, and production apps.
-But these projects start at €4,500 and I recommend starting with a smaller build first.
+These projects start at €4,500 and I recommend starting with a smaller build first to establish trust.

 **CTA:**
 Ready to start?
 Book a free 15-minute fit check.